 Where land is severely polluted and affecting a statutory receptor, we are the primary regulator and need to assess that land to establish whether further action is needed.
 We provide the following services:

-- designate whether the site is deemed a 'special site' (the Environment Agency are responsible for enforcing this); and act as the Enforcing Authority for contaminated land not designated as a special site.
+- designate whether the site is deemed a 'special site' (the Environment Agency is responsible for enforcing this); and act as the Enforcing Authority for contaminated land not designated as a special site

 Public register of contaminated land

 We hold a register of sites that have been formally determined as contaminated land.
 The register contains the following information:

 - Details of the site owner or occupier

 - Identification of the pollutant linkage, which confirms the land is contaminated land, to include source, pathway and receptor